 “The expat environment was also really small, so everyone knew each other.”

 Buying groceries was also a different procedure than the usual.
-Not all foods were available, and if the couple wanted chicken, it meant taking a trip to Thailand.
+Not all foods were available, and if the couple wanted chicken for instance, it meant taking a trip to Thailand.

 Yet, it appeared to be an easier task than staying up to date on the news.

 “We didn’t know much about the rest of the world in the 90’s as there were no news in English.
-But it was actually quite enjoyable,” says Astri.
+But it was actually quite enjoyable,” Astri says.

 Today, globalisation has also reached Myanmar and everything is available.
 You can get pizza, cocktails, new clothes and whatever else your heart desires.

 “It’s a different country now.
-Things have changed so much,” says Astri and adds that they can no longer leave the car unlocked.
+Things have changed so much,” she says and adds that they can no longer leave the car unlocked.

-She’s happy for Myanmar, that it is changing, though she also liked the idyllic picturesque country, she first fell in love with in 1983.
+She’s happy for Myanmar, that it’s changing, though she also liked the idyllic picturesque country, she first fell in love with in 1983.

 One thing that has always been the same to Astri, however, is the level of safety.
 Even as a woman, she has always felt comfortable in Myanmar.

 “Foreign women are allowed more freedom than local women.
 We are not judged, because locals acknowledge that we are from a different culture.”